Committees, DC Agency Working Groups, and Community Services Corporation

 SIGN UP HERE

 2. Commercial, Office, and Retail - The COR Committee studies local, national, and international retail trends and monitors and promotes commercial, office and retail leasing in the DC area (formerly Retail Business Development).
 The Committee also organizes presentations by real estate leaders and hosts walking tours of new spaces.
-Co-chaired by Derek Ford, Senior Vice President of Neighborhood Development, Washington DC Economic Partnership and Curvin Leatham of Area Probe
+Co-chaired by Chad Shuskey of Washington DC Economic Partnership and Curvin Leatham of Area Probe

 SIGN UP HERE

 3. Construction & Development - The C&D Committee (formerly Commercial Construction) holds roundtable discussions on commercial construction and development and evaluates trends and federal/local legislative regulatory proposals.
-Co-chaired by Baboucarr Cham of Coakley & Williams and David Blake of Seyfarth Shaw.
+Co-chaired by Baboucarr Cham of Coakley & Williams and Mwangi Gathinji, Community Three.

 SIGN UP HERE